jiyoungsim/IBM-Consumer-Complaint-Classification-Modeling/README.md

   + Yuchen Xu
   + Xian Qu

++ **Keywords: Classification, Prediction Modeling, Natural Language Processing, Deep Learning, LSTM, Python**

 Only individual work on LSTM model has been included in this repository.
 Full analysis of the project including results from additional models can be found in presentation slides.

 + **Objectives**: The goal of this project is to build a classification model that can triage complaint narratives on consumer financial products to departments in charge.
 The model contributes to simplification of complaint submission process.

 + **Summary**: In this project, we conducted natural language processing and classification modeling using Consumer Complaint Database in collaboration with IBM.
 As seen below, the complaint narratives are submitted by consumers through a form that require many steps.
 The purpose of the project is to save clients from tedious trouble-shooting forms and improve user experience.
+See project notebook/slides for more details.

   <img src="figs/submission_form.png" width="600">
   <img src="figs/before.png" width="600">